Dynamics of Pseudoentanglement: Review of key concepts

 where the spectrum of $\Gamma_{ij}$ is given by $1 = \lambda_0 > \lambda_1 \geq \lambda_2 \geq \dots > -1$.
 The relaxation time describes the asymptotic late-time decay towards the steady state.

 In many cases of interest in physics, these two time scales have the same behavior: e.g., for the simple random walk on a line of length $L$, both time scales are $\propto L^2$.
 This gives a scale-invariant behavior, with the approach to equilibrium depending on the single ratio $t / L^2$.
-However, in highly-connected spaces (e.g. expander graphs~\cite{hoory_expander_2006}) the two time scales can be different, with $t_{\rm rel} / t_{\rm mix} \to 0$ in the large-system limit.
-Such a separation of time scales, sketched in Fig.~\ref{fig:cutoff}, is conjectured~\cite{peres_conjecture,chen_cutoff_2008} to give rise to the {\it cut-off phenomenon}~\cite{diaconis_generating_1981,diaconis_cutoff_1996,chen_cutoff_2008,lacoin_cutoff_2011,chen_cutoff_2021}: an abrupt transition to equilibrium, defined by
+However, in some cases (including random walks on expander graphs~\cite{hoory_expander_2006}, which are highly connected spaces) the two time scales can be different, with $t_{\rm rel} / t_{\rm mix} \to 0$ in the large-system limit.
+Such a separation of time scales, sketched in Fig.~\ref{fig:cutoff}, is conjectured~\cite{peres_conjecture,chen_cutoff_2008} to give rise to the {\it cut-off phenomenon}~\cite{diaconis_generating_1981,diaconis_cutoff_1996,chen_cutoff_2008,lacoin_cutoff_2011,chen_cutoff_2021}: an abrupt transition to equilibrium, defined as